 - 200 g potatoes 2 medium/small potatoes, cut into fairly small dice

 - Black pepper

-- 3 tbsp curry paste I used a tikka masala paste
+- 3 tablespoon curry paste I used a tikka masala paste

 - 750 ml hot vegetable stock ~3 cups